eslint/eslint/docs/rules/wrap-regex.md

-# Require Regex Literals to be Wrapped (wrap-regex)
+# wrap-regex

+Requires regex literals to be wrapped.

 When a regular expression is used in certain situations, it can end up looking like a division operator.
 For example: